ghtx280/wolt/readme.md

-## wolt.js is a minimalist template engine for Node.js.
-It allows you to write HTML code directly inside JavaScript.
+## WOLT - minimalist template engine for Node.js.
+### It allows you to write HTML code directly inside JavaScript. (like jsx)

 ### Installation